-If you’re interested in reducing existential risks, we think you should consider joining an organisation working in relevant areas such artificial intelligence or biorisk.
+If you’re interested in reducing existential risks, we think you should consider joining an organisation working in relevant areas such artificial intelligence, as discussed above, or biorisk.

 An important part of this is bringing your team along for the journey.
 To do security well, you will regularly be asking people to change the way they work (likely adding hurdles!), so being an effective communicator can be as important as understanding the technical details.
 Helping everyone understand why certain security measures matter and how you’re balancing the costs and benefits is required for the team to accept additional effort or seemingly unnecessary steps.

 Ethical hacking roles, in which you’re tasked with breaking the defences of your clients or employers in order to ultimately improve them, are also important for cybersecurity — but only very large organisations have positions for these sorts of “offensive” (or “red teaming”) roles.
 More often, such roles are at cybersecurity services companies, which are paid to do short-term penetration testing exercises for clients.